 Nursing - Pre-Licensure Program - Marshfield site

-UW-Eau Claire educates nurses at the baccalaureate, master and doctoral levels.
-We offer various options, including our pre-licensure program at our Marshfield Site, for students seeking a Bachelor of Science Degree in Nursing (BSN).
-Our Marshfield Site is located in Ministry Saint Joseph’s Hospital in Marshfield, Wisconsin.
+UW-Eau Claire educates nurses at the baccalaureate, master’s and doctoral levels.
+We offer various options, including our pre-licensure program at our Marshfield Site, for students seeking a bachelor of science degree in nursing (BSN).
+Our Marshfield site is located in Ministry Saint Joseph’s Hospital in Marshfield, Wisconsin.
 Courses are taught by UW-Eau Claire faculty located in Marshfield, by faculty from Eau Claire who travel to Marshfield, and via interactive distance education classrooms.

 Why UW-Eau Claire

 Our nationally recognized nursing program graduates more than 150 BSN students each year.
-We offer exciting cultural immersion clinical experiences in places such as Costa Rica, Harlaxton, England, and South Dakota.
+We offer exciting cultural immersion clinical experiences in places such as Costa Rica; El Salvador; Harlaxton; England and South Dakota.
 Nearly 100 percent of our graduates have jobs or are continuing their education within a year of graduation.

-The professional curriculum includes 60 credits in nursing courses in three academic years).
-Students under faculty supervision gain experience in places such as hospitals, community/public health agencies, ambulatory care facilities, schools, nursing homes, and private homes.
+The professional curriculum includes 60 credits in nursing courses (in three academic years).
+Students under faculty supervision gain experience in places such as hospitals, community/public health agencies, ambulatory care facilities, schools, nursing homes and private homes.
 Students must be full-time while completing the professional curriculum.
-Students at the Marshfield Site receive the same high quality education as those enrolled at the main campus in Eau Claire.
+Students at the Marshfield site receive the same high quality education as those enrolled at the main campus in

 Graduate degree options